efueger/gitlist.io/README.md

 # Gitlist App

 Active Version 1.0.1
-Unactive Version 1.0.2 is coming in the next Days! :) !
+Unactive Version 1.0.2 is coming in the next Days!
+NOTICE : IMPORTANT THINGS!
 We current working on the Commandline <code>$sudo gitlist</code>

+Come back later again. to get the finish source. ;) !

 <section id="middle-place-01">
             <br>